fw4spl-org/fw4spl-doc/Tutorials/src/Tuto03DataService.rst

 [*Tuto03DataService*] Display an image with menu
 *************************************************

-The third tutorial is similar to the previous application, but we add gui service like menus.
+The third tutorial is similar to the previous application, but we add gui services like menus.

 .. figure:: ../media/tuto03DataService.png
     :scale: 50